Vision and Purpose

 Why Mission?

-Only a refocused movement eying the mission of salvation, will yield a movement people ready for judgment.
+Only a refocused movement eying the origianal Christian Apostolic mission of salvation will yield a movement people ready for judgment.

 Did Paul join the Christian movement to become a better Paul?
 No!
-He joined a mission movement to serve Christ and to make sure the world got it’s chance at mercy just as he did.
+He joined a mission movement to serve Christ and to make sure the world got its chance at mercy by way of faith just as he did.

 Did Peter avoid martyrdom in favor of better Roman suits and a bigger ministry?
 No!
 He was ready to die for the right reasons right where he was.

-Only a re-emphasis on mission, faith courage, and prophecy, especially as it relates to Israel, is going to give us the strength to guide God’s people in these difficult days.
+Only a re-emphasis on mission, faith courage, and prophecy, especially as it relates to Israel, and our common biblically based apostolic roots in Jerusalem is going to give us the strength to guide God's people in these difficult days.

 Reflection Points From the Revelation of this Vision:

-1. We, Christ’s body, remember that our worship must always remain in the Holy Spirit and according to the Truth of God’s entire word and ongoing revelation that lines up with that word.
-Rigidly focusing on the formalism of the past, or overly emphasizing the prosperity of those deemed by man to be already saved and the self improvement of the present, risks becoming a style over substance flaw which tempts us away from the basics of salvation, and our mission to the unsaved.
+1. We, Christ's body, remember that our worship must always remain in the Holy Spirit and according to the Truth of God's entire word and ongoing revelation that lines up with that word.
+Rigidly focusing on the formalism of the past or overly emphasizing the prosperity of those deemed by man to be already saved, and church as merely group and self improvement- these risk becoming style over substance flaws which tempt us away from the basics of salvation, and our mission to the unsaved.

 2. There is an escalating spiritual battle for God’s people.
 Apostasy is evident as “Christians” pick and choose what appeals to them about God’s word.
 Mammon increasingly seduces God's people and subverts her leaders.
 Wars and rumors of war and all forms of injustice increase.
 Thus, our service in the body of Christ and worship needs to rise up to meet this battle by going both deeper into discipleship and mission and higher into Holy Ghost empowerment, according to the high standard of God’s word.